pykretexd/pykretexd/README.md

 # Hi there, I'm Sixten 👋

-A passionate developer from Sweden 🇸🇪
+A developer from Sweden 🇸🇪

 ## Connect with me 📮
 Here's some links where you can reach me: